jax-ml/jax/README.md

 ```

 The library package name must correspond to the version of the existing CUDA
-installation you want to use, with `cuda100` for CUDA 10.0, `cuda92` for CUDA
+installation you want to use, with `cuda101` for CUDA 10.1, `cuda100` for CUDA
-9.2, and `cuda90` for CUDA 9.0.
-To find your CUDA and CUDNN versions, you can
+10.0, `cuda92` for CUDA 9.2, and `cuda90` for CUDA 9.0.
+To find your CUDA and
-run commands like these, depending on your CUDNN install path:
+CUDNN versions, you can run commands like these, depending on your CUDNN install
+path:

 ```bash
 nvcc --version